vezzolter/DSA/DataStructures/Array/Array.md

 # &#128202; Analysis

 **Advantages:**
-- **Efficient Element Acess** — arrays facilitate efficient access to the elements within the collection.
+- **Efficient Random Acess** — arrays facilitate efficient access to the elements within the collection.
 Regardless of the array's length, accessing elements has a constant time complexity of $(O(1))$.
 - **Efficiency Memory Utilization** — as arrays store data in contiguous memory locations, preventing additional memory wastage.
 Also, ability for the allocation of memory in a single block, reduces memory fragmentation.
 - **Convenient Multi-Dimensional Representations** — arrays provide a straightforward and natural way to represent multi-dimensional data structures, especially some type of grids or matries.

 ---

 **Disadvantages:**
-- **Allocated Memory is Static** — in scenarios where the size needs adjustments or insertion leads to the shift of other elements, then resourceful operation of creating a new array and copying data arises.
+- **Allocated Memory is Static** — in scenarios where the size needs adjustments or insertion leads to the shift of other elements, then resourceful operation of creating a new array and copying data arises, e.g. insertion and deletion takes $O(n)$ time.
 - **Enourmous Single Block** — allocating a large array can be problematic, especially in systems with limited memory, which potentially can cause a crash.
 - **Wasted Space** — if an array is not fully populated, there may be wasted space in the allocated memory.
 This can be a concern in memory-constrained environments.
 - **Out-of-Bound Access** — if an index outside the valid range is used, it can lead to unpredictable behavior or even program crashes.